iomesh/docs/docs/introduction/introduction.md

 **Fully Integrated into Kubernetes Ecosystem**

-IOMesh provides storage for stateful applications via CSI even when they are migrated across nodes or clusters.
+IOMesh flexibly provides storage for stateful applications via CSI even when they are migrated across nodes or clusters.
 It also works seamlessly with the Kubernetes toolchain, easily deploying IOMesh using Helm Chart and integrating with Prometheus and Grafana to provide standardized, visualized monitoring and alerting service.

 ## Architecture
 ![IOMesh arch](https://user-images.githubusercontent.com/78140947/122766241-e2352c00-d2d3-11eb-9630-bb5b428c3178.png)